Jump to section

 Urinary tract infections and bladder infections will be treated with antibiotics.
 Your veterinarian will discuss with you the best antibiotic for your dog.
 You should see an improvement in the dripping urine after a few days of antibiotic treatment but you will still need to finish the medication that was prescribed to ensure that the infection is completely cleared.

 If your dog is drinking water excessively, your veterinarian will need to diagnose what is causing the excessive thirst.
-Once they have discovered the cause of the excessive water intake has been diagnosed and treatments started, you should notice a decrease in the amount of dripping urine.
+Once they have discovered the cause of the excessive water intake has been diagnosed and treatments started, you may notice a decrease in the amount of dripping urine.

 Spinal cord injuries and diseases that are affecting the bladder’s function may require surgery to slow or stop the dripping urine.
 Your veterinarian may also prescribe medications that will help with the incontinence that is occurring.